AxoGen, Inc. (AXGN): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The core entity, AxoGen Corporation, was established in 2002.
+The core entity, AxoGen Corporation, was established in 2002, spun out of academic research focused on a critical unmet need in surgery.

 Original location

-Operations originated near the University of Florida in Gainesville, Florida, a hub for biotech innovation.
+Operations originated near the University of Florida in Gainesville, Florida, a major hub for biotech innovation.
+The company is now headquartered in Alachua, Florida.

 Founding team members

-The company was built upon nerve repair technology developed at the University of Florida and the University of Texas at Austin.
-Early leadership included figures like Jamie Grooms and John P. Engels, driving the transition from lab to market.
+The company was built upon nerve repair technology developed by University of Florida neuroscientist David Muir.
+Early leadership, driving the transition from lab to market, included figures like Jamie Grooms and John P. Engels.

 Initial capital/funding